-Children, especially the really young ones, remain as one of the only sectors in the market to not have a smartphone which they use for taking pictures, so it makes sense to get them one of the best cameras for kids.
+Children, especially the really young ones, remain one of the only sectors in the market to not have a smartphone which they use for taking pictures, so it makes sense to get them one of the best cameras for kids.

-If your kids are a little bit older, they might be starting to think a little more seriously about photography.
+If your kids are a little bit older, they might be starting to think a little more serious about photography.
 As such, we’ve included an option for a fantastic first DSLR – set your children free and watch them turn into the next David Bailey, with any luck.

-What is the best kids camera?
+What is the best camera for kids?

 Choosing the “best” kids camera is quite a difficult task, since there’s quite a high number of variables.
 For example, if you have a very young child, picking something like the VTech Kidizoom 5.0 makes a lot of sense, but if you’ve got a teenager in your charge, the likes of the Instax Mini 70 is more likely to appeal.

 That said, for all-round family versatility, we’d have to pick the Nikon Coolpix W150.
 With its bright colours and easy-to-use handling, it’s great for children, but it’s also something you might want to grab for days out to the beach, zoo and beyond, too.
 It’ll withstand a few knocks and scrapes with ease and could just ignite the snapper bug in your children, too.

 How to choose the best camera for kids

 Probably the most important thing you can consider is how much your child is going to use a camera.
 If it’s just a passing fad, or something that you think will only be brought out for holidays and the like, it makes sense to go for one of the cheaper models.